29 Jul

 29Jul

-When a client begins therapy, one of the first practical questions is how often sessions should be scheduled.
+When you begin therapy, one of your first practical questions might be how often should sessions be scheduled?
 Weekly?
 Fortnightly?
 Monthly?
 Or a blend?
-At Navigating Life Therapy, I start by exploring what works best for each person’s emotional rhythm, capacity, and stage in their journey.
+At Navigating Life Therapy, I start by exploring what works best for your emotional rhythm, capacity, and stage in your journey.
 Because therapy isn’t one size fits all, it’s relational, evolving, and deeply personal.

 Why Weekly Sessions Can Help Build Trust